outcomesinsights/conceptql_spec/README.md

 | 79 | 8618 | condition_occurrence | 2009-01-28 | 2009-01-30 | 412 |
 | 86 | 9882 | condition_occurrence | 2009-01-03 | 2009-01-09 | 412 |

+- Comparison
+    - GT
+    - GTE
+    - E
+    - LTE
+    - LT
+    - NE
+    - Range?
+- Mutation
+    - Add
+    - Multiply
+    - Divide
+    - Subtract
+- Relative (for observations)
+    - Abnormally high
+    - Abnormally low
+    - etc.
+    - J&J have a good set for this
+- Aggregation
+    - Sum
+    - Average
+    - Count
+    - Min
+    - Max

 ### Filter Operator

-Inspired by person_filter, why not just have a "filter" operator that filters L by R.  Takes L, R, and an "as" option.
-As option temporarily casts the L and R streams to the type specified by :as and then does person by person comparison, only keeping rows that occur on both sides.
+Inspired by person_filter, why not just have a "filter" operator that filters L by R.  Takes L, R, and an "as" option.  `as` option temporarily casts the L and R streams to the type specified by :as and then does person by person comparison, only keeping rows that occur on both sides.
 Handy for keeping procedures that coincide with conditions without fully casting the streams:

 ```JSON